Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Results

+Here, we examine how inter-raindrop interaction affects the re-merging behavior of secondary droplets and separately plot $N_s^*$ above and below the unperturbed free surface, $y=0$, for droplets with $r_s<0.05~\mathrm{mm}$ and $0.05<r_s<0.1~\mathrm{mm}$ in figure~\ref{fig_int_compare}.
+Droplets below $y=0$ are interpreted as droplets that have entered the cavity, and the decrease of their population is used to assess their re-merging with the pool.

 For the droplets with $r_s < 0.05\,\mathrm{mm}$, their numbers remain largely unchanged in case SR until 15~ms (figure~\ref{fig_tot_size}a), whereas they gradually vanish in cases D2 and D3 (figure~\ref{fig_tot_size}b and~\ref{fig_tot_size}c).
 For case D4, the number follows a trend similar to case SR but with slightly fewer droplets overall (figure~\ref{fig_tot_size}d).
-To examine this behavior, we separately plot $N_s^*$ above and below the unperturbed free surface, $y=0$, for droplets with $r_s < 0.05\,\mathrm{mm}$ for all cases in figure~\ref{fig_int_compare}(a) and~\ref{fig_int_compare}(c).
-Secondary droplets appear below $y=0$ as early as 1~ms, consistent with their early production.
-Relative to case SR, the two-raindrop cases show fewer droplets remaining above $y=0$ and more below $y=0$.
+As shown in figure~\ref{fig_int_compare}(a) and~\ref{fig_int_compare}(c), secondary droplets appear below $y=0$ as early as 1~ms, consistent with their early production.
+Relative to case SR, the two-raindrop cases show fewer droplets remaining above $y=0$ and more below $y=0$, indicating that small droplets are more readily transported into the cavity in the two-raindrop cases, suggesting that the inter-raindrop interactions promote their downward transport.

-For droplets with $0.05<r_s<0.1\,\mathrm{mm}$, $N_s^*$ reduces drastically near 9~ms for case SR (figure~\ref{fig_tot_size}a), a feature absent in the two-raindrop cases.
+For droplets with $0.05<r_s<0.1\,\mathrm{mm}$, $N_s^*$ decreases drastically near 9~ms for case SR (figure~\ref{fig_tot_size}a), a feature absent in the two-raindrop cases.
 Their values above and below $y=0$ are plotted in figure~\ref{fig_int_compare}(b) and~\ref{fig_int_compare}(d), respectively.
 As shown in figure~\ref{fig_int_compare}(d), droplets appear below the surface later than for $r_s<0.05\,\mathrm{mm}$ (figure~\ref{fig_int_compare}c) at around 4~ms, reflecting their later production.
-After about 8~ms, the values of $N_s$ below surface begin to diverge, with a rapid decline first in case SR, followed by cases D4, D3, and D2.
+After about 8~ms, the values of $N_s$ below the surface begin to diverge, with a rapid decline first in case SR, followed by cases D4, D3, and D2.
 Hence, a similar number of secondary droplets enter the cavity across cases, but they re-merge with the pool at different rates.

-For droplets with radii $r_s$ in the range $0.1 <r_s< 0.5$ mm at $9<t<15~\mathrm{ms}$, case D2 shows a higher $N_s^*$ than cases SR, D3 and D4.
-It is found that these secondary droplets originate from the central film disintegration in case D2, which is absent in SR. As discussed previously, the central film rupture for cases D3 and D4 is not violent enough to create secondary droplets.
-Leading to the lower $N_s^*$ in this size range.
+The order of this decline shows that the re-merging of these droplets becomes progressively slower as the inter-raindrop spacing decreases.